NI-FD/DNS-Server-Client/README.md

 - The program run stably and support error handling, such as invalid command, missing parameters, the same name processing and blank characters.

 # Preliminary Design
-## Decomposition of functional modules
+## Decomposition of Functional Modules
 - Divide the tasks into 4 parts:
   - **TCP/UDP Communication**: In the project, TCP communication needs to be used between the client and the Local Server.
 UDP communication is used between the root side, TLD, 2LD, and the Local Server.
   - **Encode the DNS Packet into Buffer**: When the sender is ready to send a DNS packet, this module will be called to write the contents of the packet into the buffer.